MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 #### Reuse components and libraries

 Reusable components and libraries can save developers substantial amounts of time.
 Instead of writing, testing, and debugging code, developers can reuse validated components and libraries and develop or fix application features faster.
 Be sure to provide documentation for each component or library.
-Store the code and documentation in a central repository, like GitHub, that has version control.
+Store the code and documentation in a central repository that has version control like GitHub.

 Additionally, use open-source software or libraries from trusted publishers that are available in package managers, like NuGet or Maven.
 These package managers provide a centralized and reliable source for accessing and managing libraries.
 Using trusted libraries from package managers can further enhance productivity and reduce the time spent on developing and maintaining code.